anurag4516/thoughtworks_assgnment/README.md

+## *******   Improovements from master branch *******

+Master branch is basically simple implementation (POC) of problem statement in this branch I have tried to implement over all best practices which are ideal for production based system

+## ******     Security Wise improovements *************

+### a) Using Backend to store terraform state file (S3 bucket)

+We habe created a S3 bucket and configured it as backend + enabled encryption on it so that our state file could be shred accross various developers .
+Due to encryption its data is also not interpretted by anyone .

+### b) Using Jenkins Plugin to store AWS secret Access Key
+Before doing terraform apply we have to configure AWS secret and Access key ID to authenticate terraform with your AWS cloud .
+We have used Global jenkins configuration to store that information , so that no one could steal your credentials .
+Only Jenkins admin should have authorization to change those credentials

+### c) Sensitive O/P Parameters are encoded

+### d) Encrypted ansible vars file via Ansible Vault (Still to be implemented ,More efficient method is using Ansible tower and credentials .Need more time for same ETC : 1 day )
+There might be some sensitive parametes which should not be stored normally on Source control .
+We should encrypt then via ansible vault and use credentils to store key of it and call the template using Ansible tower api key via http.

+## ****** CI /CD Implementation using Jenkins *********
+Assuming code for Config management is getting change via developer .
+I have implemented Jenkins CI model to always have latest infra running at AWS
+a) It will install ansible & terraform within ubuntu docker image
+b) Will do a Plan to show what things needed to be added by comparing state file stored at remote backend i.e S3.
+c) Will Apply the changes to AWS Envionment . ( There can also be an approval process to deploy code via mail .
+That can also be implemented )
+d) Once deployed reciept list will get mail sharing details

+Use below command to see already built docker image which have all the required configurations and plugins installed at local github as volume
+`sudo docker run --privileged -u 0 -p 8081:8080 -p 50000:50000 -v /root/thoughtworks_assgnment/jenkinsjobinfo:/var/jenkins_home -v /var/run/docker.sock:/var/run/docker.sock jenkinsci/blueocean `

+## ******** Organized Folder structure ***********
+Now All code is organized into 3 folders
+a) Terraform code : All terraform related code is stored over here
+b) Ansible Code: All ansible related is stored over here
+c) Jenkins Job Info : Volume reserved for jenkins build related activities
+d) Jenkinsfile : Contains Jenkins Pipeline related Code

 # Problem Statement

 ### We want you to automate the deployment of MediaWiki using one that you are most comfortable  with: